cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_POSTREDIR.md

 }
 ~~~

-# HISTORY
+# AVAILABILITY

-This option was known as CURLOPT_POST301 up to 7.19.0 as it only supported the
+Added in 7.17.1.
+This option was known as CURLOPT_POST301 up to 7.19.0 as it
-301 then.
+only supported the 301 then.
 CURL_REDIR_POST_303 was added in 7.26.0.

-# %AVAILABILITY%

 # RETURN VALUE

-curl_easy_setopt(3) returns a CURLcode indicating success or error.

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+Returns CURLE_OK if the option is supported, and CURLE_UNKNOWN_OPTION if not.